-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

 Superintendent Ryan Bradbury said that Samsel will no longer be allowed to work for the district.

 On Wednesday, Samsel, R-Wellsville, was substitute teaching at the Wellsville school district’s secondary school.
-Throughout the day, high school students began recording videos of Samsel talking about suicide, sex, masturbation, God and the Bible.
+Throughout the day, high school students began recording videos of the lawmaker talking about suicide, sex, masturbation, God and the Bible.

 In one video shared with The Star, Samsel tells students about “a sophomore who’s tried killing himself three times,” adding that it was because “he has two parents and they’re both females.”